brownrw8/fileUploader/README.md

 Substitute gradle command for gradlew script.
 The correct version of Gradle will be downloaded for you.

+## Considerations
+### Design Restrictions & Future Enhancements
+* Currently there is no security, this could be easily solved by implementing authentication through Spring Security
+* Uploaded files are stored on the local filesystem); instead, files could be stored on a larger, remote file system
+* Database is in-memory and therefore not truly persistent; instead, the database could be on a remote server and persist between instances
+* Aggregated file capacity is limited to host server resources
+* Database capacity is limited to host server resources
+* Any user can see any other user's files.
+This is not very practical and could be solved by implementing authorization through Spring Security

 ## Contributing

 1. Fork it